JamesYang007/FastAD/README.md

 }
 ```

-If the access to **Vec<T>** is not needed and user wishes to encapsulate it, user may use Function object.
+If the access to **Vec<T>** is not needed and user wishes to encapsulate it, user may use a Function object.
 Function object requires a special form of lambda function shown below.
 The following code uses Function object to perform the same job as before.